Do Cockatiels Eat With Their Feet

 Cockatiels have what is known as climbing feet – two toes facing forward and two toes facing back allow cockatiels to easily climb around tree branches and use their feet to adapt tree hollows effectively for nesting season.

-So cockatiel feet are not particularly powerful but they are flexible to adapt to changing surfaces and widths.
+So cockatiel feet are not particularly powerful but flexible to adapt to changing surfaces and widths.

-While scientists do not know if cockatiel feet have specifically adapted to help these birds grasp food and feed more effectively as well, it is certainly something that cockatiels can learn how to do.
+While scientists do not know if cockatiel feet have specifically adapted to help these birds grasp food and feed more effectively, it is undoubtedly something cockatiels can learn how to do.
 And some cockatiels do learn it.

 Some cockatiels also exhibit the behavior so early in life that the only way they could have learned by observation is if one or both parent cockatiels demonstrated the behavior to them.